w3f/polkadot-wiki/docs/learn/learn-nominator.md

 nominator should do comprehensive research on their validator candidates - they should go over the validators' websites to see who they are, what kind of infrastructure setup they are using, reputation, the vision behind the validator, and more.

+## Nominating with the Staking Dashboard

+The Staking Dashboard allows to choose pre-selected lists of validators based on user preference, or to manually select validators in a similar fashion as in the Polkadot-JS UI.

 ## Good Practices